Monil-Karia/CS50x-Python-2023/README.md

 * Theory Notes: In addition to the coding challenges, I will also include my personal notes on the theoretical concepts covered in the course.
 These notes will provide a summary of key ideas, definitions, and examples, as well as my own reflections and questions.

+* Assignments: I will also be uploading the assignments given as part of the course, along with the day on which they can be done.
+These assignments will help me apply the concepts learned in class to real-world problems.

 * Finally, I will keep a record of my daily progress in the course, including the topics covered.
 This will help me stay motivated and focused on my goals, and will also provide a valuable reference for future learning.

 _Feel free to browse, fork, and contribute to this repository!
-I hope that it will inspire you to start your own journey in Python programming, or to continue learning and exploring new horizons.
+I hope that it will inspire you to start your own journey in Python programming or to continue learning and exploring new horizons.
 Happy coding!_